 Mariners are reminded the sailing line – between Mile Markers 0 – 232 – follows a path through naturally deep water connected by twelve marked channels known as “crossings”.
 Low water conditions have significantly reduced water depths in areas of the river outside the sailing line where mariners in the past had sufficient water depth to navigate.
 In accordance with 33 CFR 164, mariners are required to conduct proper navigation assessments.
-Mariners should pay particular attention to route planning and water levels and closely review the U.S. Army Corps of Engineers Navigation Condition Surveys prior to their transit.
+Mariners are urged to conduct proper route assessment and pay particular attention to water levels, including closely reviewing the U.S. Army Corps of Engineers Navigation Condition Surveys prior to their transit.

-- Industry representatives should coordinate closely and with due consideration for the extreme low water with River Pilot organizations to ensure the safe and efficient movement of vessels.
+1. Industry representatives should coordinate closely and with due consideration for extreme low water with River Pilot organizations to ensure the safe and efficient movement of vessels.